NSAWTraining/GithubProjectManagement/parks.md

 Edit this file to include a summary of parks in Providence, Rhode Island

-## Park
+## Roger Williams Park

-### Detail 1
+### Events
-Add details here including images, hours, location, features, etc.
+- Dinosaurs Among Us
+- Whiskey for Wildlife
+- Yoga with the Elephants

 ### Detail 2
 Add details here including images, hours, location, features, etc.